i Legislation, policy and practices

 As a short-term (temporary) step, the UK government lowered the legislative thresholds at which it can intervene in transactions to protect public interest for targets involved in activities connected with three areas of the economy – goods and services with military or dual use, computer hardware technologies and quantum technologies – allowing the government to review a greater range of transactions in these areas (including those where the target has much lower UK turnover).
-These powers have already been used to review the proposed acquisition by Gardner Aerospace (a subsidiary of a Chinese aerospace and mining company) of Northern Aerospace in June 2018.
+These powers were used to review the proposed acquisition by Gardner Aerospace (a subsidiary of a Chinese aerospace and mining company) of Northern Aerospace in June 2018.
 In a second, longer-term step, the government is proposing to introduce a stand-alone (voluntary) notification and review process for investments, acquisitions and other events raising national security concerns.
 This new regime is expected to expand significantly the range of circumstances in which the government can analyse and address national security concerns (there will, for example, be no jurisdictional safeguards based on the target's UK turnover or share of supply).
-The government anticipates that this regime may result in around 200 notifications (and around 100 in-depth national security reviews) per year.
-This represents a marked increase in the number of transactions that will be subject to national security scrutiny going forward, the government having intervened in only two cases on national security grounds in the past two years.
+The government's initial analysis anticipated that this regime may result in around 200 notifications (and around 100 in-depth national security reviews) per year.
+This represents a marked increase in the number of transactions that will be subject to national security scrutiny going forward, the government having formally intervened in only eight cases on national security grounds since 2002.

 When introducing the above-mentioned policies, the government was keen to emphasise that 'scrutiny does not mean making any part of the UK's economy off-limits to foreign investment' and that the proposals are not 'in any way designed or intended to limit market access for any individual countries'.6 Nevertheless, it is clear that the proposals, as currently formulated, will lead to a far greater number of transactions being reviewed for national security concerns than is currently the case, with corresponding consequences in terms of deal timeline and risk certainty going forward.
-At the time of writing, the current proposals for this regime, which are discussed further in Section VII, are still in draft form and subject to consultation, and there is no indication as yet as to when the government expects this new regime to come into force.
+At the time of writing, the current proposals for this regime, which are discussed further in Section VII, are still in draft form.
+While the public consultation on the proposals closed in October 2018, the government is continuing to review the feedback it received and there is no indication as yet as to when the government expects this new regime, in whatever form that may take following the feedback, to come into force.

 The Department for International Trade (DIT) is a government department that helps promote the United Kingdom as an investment destination and assists overseas companies to locate and grow in the United Kingdom.
 The DIT provides foreign companies with information about starting or expanding a business in the United Kingdom and can also provide support for UK inward investors looking to set up companies in the United Kingdom.7